-The Friends of the Centre Pompidou are the first patrons of the Musée National d’art moderne — Centre Pompidou and for 100 years have conducted major activities of patronage on behalf of the national collections.
-The members are invited to participate in the enrichment and dissemination of the collections of one of the most important museums in the world.
-They benefit from an extensive monthly programming, as well as special opportunities to meet artists and influential figures in the world of contemporary and modern art.
+The amis du Centre Pompidou are the first patrons of the Musée National d’Art moderne — Centre Pompidou and for 100 years have conducted major activities of patronage on behalf of the national collections.
+Its members are invited to participate in the enrichment and dissemination of the collections of one of the most important museums in the world.
+They benefit from an extensive monthly programming, as well as special opportunities to meet artists and influential figures in the contemporary and modern art world.

-The initial mission of the Société des Amis du Luxembourg (“Society of the Friends of the Luxembourg Museum”), written into its bylaws, was to “contribute to the enrichment of the Musée du Luxembourg.”
-By 1905 the Society was already giving a considerable number of works of art to the Museum and supporting its collecting policy for new acquisitions.
+The primary purpose of the Société des Amis du Luxembourg (“Society of the Friends of the Luxembourg Museum”), written into its bylaws, was to “contribute to the enrichment of the Musée du Luxembourg.”
+By 1905 the Society was already gifting a considerable number of artworks to the Museum and supporting its collecting policy for new acquisitions.

-The gifts of the Société des Amis du Mnam rejoined the new building of the Centre Pompidou, with the exception of works created by artists born before 1870.
+The gifts of the Société des Amis du MNAM joined the new building of the Centre Pompidou, with the exception of works created by artists born before 1870.
 Those were integrated into the collection of the Musée d’Orsay.

-With the support of Dominique Bozo, director of the Mnam, Sylvie Boissonnas began to put together the “Parallel Collection,” which displayed works selected by one or two members every year between 1984 and 1991.
-Most of this parallel collection was eventually integrated into the collections of the Musée national d’art moderne.
+With the support of Dominique Bozo, director of the MNAM, Sylvie Boissonnas began to put together the “Parallel Collection,” which displayed works selected by one or two members every year between 1984 and 1991.
+Most of this parallel collection eventually joined the collections of the Musée national d’Art moderne.

-Under her presidency, objects were created that were designed specifically by artists and produced by the association.
+Under her presidency, objects designed specifically by artists were produced by the association.

-The members of Perspective choose at the end of every year, under the guidance of a curator, the work or works that will become, thanks to their contributions, a part of the Centre Pompidou collections.
-Perspective currently consists of 150 members.
+The members of Perspective (Young Patrons Group) choose at the end of every year, under the guidance of a curator, the work or works that will become, thanks to their contributions, a part of the Centre Pompidou collections.
+Perspective currently counts 150 members.

 Jacques Boissonnas launches a movement to open the Association to donors from all over the world, in parallel to the international development of the Centre Pompidou.

-In 2015, in close collaboration with the Photography Department, the Society of the Friends launches the Acquisition Group for Photography, on the occasion of the opening of the Photography Gallery in the Centre Pompidou.
+In 2015, in close collaboration with the Photography Department, the amis du Centre Pompidou launches the Acquisition Group for Photography, on the occasion of the opening of the Photography Gallery at the Centre Pompidou.

 On the occasion of the exhibition Pierre Paulin at the Centre Pompidou, it is decided to open the GAD.
 The group has as its mission to enrich the Museum’s design collection, and to follow the cross-disciplinary policy of the institution.

-On the occasion of the 40th anniversary of the Centre Pompidou, the Friends of the Centre Pompidou organizes, around the FIAC, You × Art × Centre Pompidou, a unique evening in honor of the donors and patrons of the institution.
+On the occasion of the 40th anniversary of the Centre Pompidou, the amis du Centre Pompidou organized, around the FIAC, You × Art × Centre Pompidou, a unique evening in honor of the donors and patrons of the institution.